jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 test-service
   Deployment path: https://srv.hetcomp.org/cloudifacturing-test-service
 ```
-Note that all services known to CloudFlow for the current project are listed,
+Note that all services known to SemWES for the current project are listed,
 even if these services have never been started or if their repositories don't
 contain any Docker images.